Chatbots are replacing mobile apps as the key growth area for developers.

 Why is planning important?
 Just think about these questions:

-- How much money will I need to build my app?
+- How much money will I need to build my chatbot?
 When will I need it?

-- Will I hire a freelancer developer and designer to build it?
-Or an agency?
+- Will I hire a freelancer developer to build it?
+Or a development company?

 - What other people will I need to help me in this process?
 When should I first contact them?

-- How long does it take to get approved by Apple these days?
+- How long does it take to get a chabot developed and working on FB Messenger or Slack?

 These are just a few of the questions that you will want to answer BEFORE you take next step.
 Don’t worry, it’s really not hard.